H.R. 452: Miracle on Ice Congressional Gold Medal Act

 The medals go where fans can see them

-One medal must go to the Lake Placid Olympic Center, one to the United States Hockey Hall of Fame Museum in Eveleth, Minnesota, and one to the United States Olympic & Paralympic Museum in Colorado Springs.
-Each site must display the medal and make it available for research.
+One medal goes to the Lake Placid Olympic Center, one to the United States Hockey Hall of Fame Museum in Eveleth, Minnesota, and one to the United States Olympic & Paralympic Museum in Colorado Springs.
+Each site has to display it and make it available for research.

 3

-The bill's findings center on Team USA's 4–3 win over the Soviet Union, a game the findings say drew 34.2 million average viewers and came against a team that had won 4 straight Olympic gold medals.
+The bill's findings build the case around Team USA's 4–3 win over the Soviet Union, a game the findings say drew 34.2 million average viewers against a team that had won four straight Olympic golds.

 4